Bavaria: Major cities and towns

-Source: Bayerisches Landesamt für Statistik und Datenverarbeitung

 Politics

 Bavaria has a multiparty system dominated by the conservative Christian Social Union (CSU), which has won every election since 1945 with the exception of the 1950 ballot.
-Other important parties are The Greens, which became the second biggest political party in the 2018 local parliament elections and the center-left Social Democrats (SPD), who have dominated the city of Munich until 2020.
+Other important parties are the Free Voters, which became the second largest party in the 2023 Bavarian state election, The Greens, which became the second biggest political party in the 2018 Bavarian state elections, and the center-left Social Democrats (SPD), who had dominated the city of Munich until 2020.
 Hitherto, Wilhelm Hoegner has been the only SPD candidate to ever become Minister-President; notable successors in office include multi-term Federal Minister Franz Josef Strauss, a key figure among West German conservatives during the Cold War years, and Edmund Stoiber, who both failed with their bids for Chancellorship.

 The German Greens and the center-right Free Voters have been represented in the state parliament since 1986 and 2008 respectively.

-In the 2003 elections the CSU won a ⅔ supermajority – something no party had ever achieved in postwar Germany.
+In the 2003 elections the CSU won a two-thirds supermajority – something no party had ever achieved in postwar Germany.
 However, in the subsequent 2008 elections the CSU lost the absolute majority for the first time in 46 years.

 The losses were partly attributed by some to the CSU's stance for an anti-smoking bill.
 (A first anti-smoking law had been proposed by the CSU and passed but was watered down after the election, after which a referendum enforced a strict antismoking bill with a large majority).

 Current Landtag

-The last state elections were held on 14 October 2018 in which the CSU lost its absolute majority in the state parliament in part due to the party's stances as part of the federal government, winning 37.2% of the vote; the party's second worst local election outcome in its history after 1950.
-The Greens who had surged in the polls leading up to the election have replaced the social-democratic SPD as the second biggest force in the Landtag with 17.6% of the vote.
-The SPD lost over half of its previous share compared to 2013 with a mere 9.7% in 2018.
-The liberals of the FDP were again able to reach the five-percent-threshold in order to receive mandates in parliament after they were not part of the Landtag after the 2013 elections.
-Also entering the new parliament were the right-wing populist Alternative for Germany (AfD), with 10.2% of the vote.
+The last state elections were held on 8 October 2023.
+The CSU could almost maintain the results from the last elections with 37%.
+The Greens lost 3% compared to the last election with a result of 14.4%.
+The SPD lost again compared to the last election and was now at 8.4%.
+The liberals of the FDP were not able to reach the five-percent-threshold thus they are not part of the Landtag anymore, the second time after the 2013 elections.
+The right-wing populist Alternative for Germany (AfD) gained another 4% with 14.6% of the vote.

-The center-right Free Voters party gained 11.6% of the vote and formed a government coalition with the CSU which led to the subsequent reelection of Markus Söder as Minister-President of Bavaria.
+The center-right Free Voters party gained 15.8% of the votes and for the second time formed a government coalition with the CSU which led to the subsequent reelection of Markus Söder as Minister-President of Bavaria.